 Fill an important part of our horse’s lives.
 Volunteer some time to these wonderful animals.
 Share your love for them here in their forever home.

-The volunteer position is for an experienced horse person trail guide-assistant riding instructor.
+We are looking for an experienced horse person trail guide-assistant riding instructor.
 You will need a decent understanding of natural horsemanship seven games at least around level three in all savvys, to help teach natural horsemanship games to my beginners.
 You need to be patient and diplomatic.
 Our client’s experience is very important to us.
-You will be helping us with the horse’s daily feeding, poop scooping, cleaning the horse’s turnout area, and helping with turning out and bringing in the horses twice daily.
-We provide you a small room in the cabin and a kitchen area for your cooking. but we do not provide food for this position.
-This is a six-month minimum commitment.
+When needed you will be helping the barn volunteer, or me with the horse’s daily feeding, poop scooping, cleaning the horse’s turnout area, and helping with turning out and bringing in the horses twice day.
+We provide you a small room in the cabin and a kitchen area for your cooking and sheared bathroom.
+We do not provide food for either of our volunteer positions .
+This is a four-month minimum commitment.
 Please send an experience bio and photos of you with the horses you have worked with.

 Frequently Asked Questions (FAQs) About Work Exchange